tristanbettany/WaysOfWorking/README.md

 however it's good to think about if the method `processPriceFromInput()` for instance could actually just be named `getPrice()`.

-All boolean variables should be prefixed with is.
+All boolean variables should ideally be prefixed with is.
 For example:

 ```php
 private bool $isActive;
 private bool $isTest;
 ```

+In some cases you may find the necessity to prefix them with `should` or `has` or `can`, dependant on the situation.
+Often this would be the naming convention for a method that may combine the rseult of checking multiple boolean values.

 ## Proceedures & Best Practises